Gold code

-A Gold code, also known as Gold sequence, is a type of binary sequence, used in telecommunication (CDMA) and satellite navigation (GPS).
+A Gold code, also known as Gold sequence, is a type of binary sequence, used in telecommunications (CDMA) and satellite navigation (GPS).
 Gold codes are named after Robert Gold.
 Gold codes have bounded small cross-correlations within a set, which is useful when multiple devices are broadcasting in the same frequency range.
 A set of Gold code sequences consists of 2n + 1 sequences each one with a period of 2n − 1.